Michael Antonyuk: Ukraine

 Michael Antonyuk graduated from the Lviv State Institute of Applied and Decorative Arts in 1961 with government clearance and credentials.
 He was given various monumental art projects in the capital of Ukraine, Kyiv.
 In addition, Khrushchev's Thaw created an allure for exploration and development of the vast wild Tselina steppes and virgin land.
-The greatest migration in Soviet history attracted research teams, scientists, and graduates from Moscow, Leningrad, and the Ukraine.
+The greatest migration in Soviet history attracted research teams, scientists, and graduates from Moscow, Leningrad, and Ukraine.
 The Virgin Lands Campaign led to the great migration of the early 1960s, representing the 15 different republics of the Soviet Union, including diverse nationalities.

 Kazakhstan

 In 1961, in the town of Akmolinsk, Kazakhstan, young intellectuals from the institutes of Moscow, Leningrad, and Ukraine began to arrive by train.
 Michael Antonyuk settled among the spacious land in Kazakh Steppe (Republic of Kazakhstan, former Soviet Union).
 Michael fell in love with the fertile land full of wild tulips and clover steppes.
 In 1962, he decided to stay and work, committing himself to this new world.